 The turbo fails due to lack of lubrication.
 This is due to the oil supply pipe blocking with carbon.
 This pipe is quite narrow and can block relatively easily.
 So the repair now is a new turbo and a supply pipe.
 But it does not end there..

 We recommend the injector washers are replaced every 80000-100000KM.
 These washers are cheap and easily replaced if done before they fail.
-Once the washers are leaking the repair can be a lot more involved and expensive.
+Once the washers are leaking the repair can be a lot more expensive.
+The injectors often seize in the head and have to be forcefully removed.
+This requires the injectors to be replaced.

 This is not the only possible cause for a turbo failure but it is a very common scenario.
 Another problem we’re seeing is carbon build up in the intake manifold causing havoc with the turbo.
 Carbon builds up in the intake from 2 sources.

 One is the PCV (positive crankcase ventilation) system which is plumbed back into the intake.
-This is a legal requirement, but an ill thought out process.
 The crankcase fumes carry oil mist.
 The mist over time, coats inside the intake system in oil.
 This build up alone is not good.
 But when in conjunction with the 2nd problem, the EGR (exhaust gas recirculation) system the problem is compounded.
+The EGR system is a legal requirement, but an ill thought out process.
 The EGR redirects exhaust gas back into the intake manifold to be reburnt.
 This is to aid in pollution control and economy.
 The problem with this system is that with an intake system coated in oil the exhaust gas (soot and carbon) sticks and builds up.
 This ‘build up’ will restrict air flow which effects the turbo amongst other issues.
 Also chunks of carbon can break off, these will go though the turbo impeller.
 This too can cause damage.

 If your Hyundai iload has any of the following symptoms we recommend contacting Certified Automotive today: